AkornJax/akornjax.github.io/my_collections/_posts/2021-03-24-raycaster-simplified.md

 ### Ray
 A raycaster begins with the ray, which is a line that only has a **starting point** and a **direction**.
 The primary rays that we will be shooting from our camera will be in charge of detecting intersections within our virtual world and subsequently returning a pixel color.
 ### Camera
 Your camera is your **eye** into this virtual world that you're creating.
-A perspective camera requires an **eye** and the render plane, while an orthographic camera would only need the render plane.
+A perspective camera requires an **eye** and the render plane.
+Meanwhile an orthographic camera would only need the render plane.
 Quick example: If we are making a 600px by 600px window, then we will be shooting out 360,000 (600 * 600) rays from the render plane!
 ## Creating Primatives
-To begin, we will need to create some to actually render...
+To begin, we will need to create some content to actually render into our virtual world.
 Primatives are representations of mathamatical models within the 3-Dimensional space that we're creating.
 ### Sphere
 The ray will intersect the sphere using the equation `insert equation here` and then will return the **diffuse color** assigned.
 ### Plane